 Despite its swirling hordes of vacationers, and its vast infrastructure of hotels, restaurants, art galleries, and souvenir shops, Santa Fe remains one of the most enjoyably un-American small cities.
 It makes the most sense to begin your tour of Santa Fe at its center, the Plaza.
 This will help you get not only your geographical bearings but also a historical context with which to appreciate the rest of Santa Fe.
-On the north side of the Plaza, the Palace of the Governors (105 W. Palace Ave., closed Mon., $9) is the oldest continuously used public building in America.
-Dating from 1610, the palace served as residence for Spanish, Mexican, and, later, American territorial governors until 1909, when the New Mexico legislature voted to turn the building into the Museum of New Mexico.
+On the north side of the Plaza, the Palace of the Governors (105 W. Palace Ave., Tues.-Sun.
+Nov.-Apr., $12) is the oldest continuously used public building in America.
+Dating from 1610, the palace served as residence for Spanish, Mexican, and, later, American territorial governors until 1909, when the New Mexico legislature voted to turn the building into the Museum of New Mexico (it’s now the New Mexico History Museum’s largest artifact).
 The museum contains an excellent overview of the building’s and the city’s tumultuous history, numerous artifacts and documents, and an exhaustive collection of regional photographs.

-To get a sense of the life and work of the woman who did as much as anyone to fix Santa Fe in the American mind, walk two blocks west and one block north from the Plaza to the Georgia O’Keeffe Museum (217 Johnson St., 505/946-1000, daily, $12), which contains 1,149 pieces of the late artist’s work.
-Many of the paintings here depict the landscape in and around her home at Abiquiu, north of Santa Fe, where she lived for 40 years.
+To get a sense of the life and work of the woman who did as much as anyone to fix Santa Fe in the American mind, walk two blocks west and one block north from the Plaza to the Georgia O’Keeffe Museum (217 Johnson St., 505/946-1000, daily, $13), whose collection contains 1,149 pieces of the late artist’s work.
+Many of the paintings here depict the landscape in and around her home at Abiquiú, north of Santa Fe, where she lived for 40 years.

 Shops, shops, and more shops (plus a few cafés and restaurants) line the streets emanating from the Plaza.
 Many of these have a decidedly upscale bent; there are about 200 art galleries alone in Santa Fe, for instance (though the most engaging and scenic stretch of them is found along narrow and tree-lined Canyon Road, which runs east from Paseo de Peralta up into the foothills above town).
 Once you penetrate Santa Fe’s Paseo de Peralta, the historic ring road encircling the 17th-century city center, leave your car at one of the many parking lots or garages and see Santa Fe on foot.
 Another downtown street, Old Pecos Trail, carried Route 66 for its first dozen years before Santa Fe was bypassed in favor of Albuquerque in 1937.